 The old way: You develop a mysterious rash.
 You call your doctor's office for an appointment, leave work early, sit in traffic, and then sit some more in the waiting room.
 After examining your rash, your doctor decides you need to see a dermatologist.
 You obtain a referral, make another appointment, rearrange your schedule, sit in more traffic, and finally arrive at the dermatologist's office for diagnosis and treatment.

 The new way: In the exam room, your doctor photographs your rash with a digital camera and sends it, along with any examination findings, via computer to the dermatologist.
-The dermatologist reviews the information, asks additional questions if necessary, makes a diagnosis, and recommends a course of treatment.
+The dermatologist reviews the information and asks additional questions if necessary.
+If no further tests are needed, the dermatologist may be able to make a diagnosis and recommend a course of treatment.
+Howevwe, sometimes it is hard to dagnose a rash by a picture.
 Alternately, your doctor may establish a video link to the specialist, allowing you to receive an immediate consultation, diagnosis, and treatment plan.

 The use of telecommunication lines to transmit medical information, also known as telemedicine, is one of the fastest growing and most quickly evolving industries.

 Not long ago, telemedicine was used mainly to help the exchange of information between doctors and medical institutions.
 As the technology improves and becomes more accessible, new avenues of diagnosis, monitoring, and treatment are opening up.